What is an iBuyer – you may not be familiar with the term, but you’ve undoubtedly heard of them or seen their signs in front of houses.

 Did you know that you can still work with a trusted real estate agent even when selling your home to an iBuyer?

 If you’re considering an iBuyer deal, give me a call first.
 I can help you choose the iBuyer company that best suits your situation and assist you with all the steps between receiving an offer and closing the sale.
 Call Amy for your Shair of the market!
 919-469-6539.

-Stay tuned during August for parts 2 and 3 in my series on iBuyers, where I’ll be discussing how to differentiate between the various companies here in the Triangle as well as debunking some common myths about selling to an iBuyer.
+Stay tuned during August for parts 2 and 3 in my series on iBuyers, where I’ll be discussing how to differentiate between the various companies here in the Triangle in Part 2 as well as debunking some common myths about selling to an iBuyer in Part 3.